If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Honeybee Brood Development Stages

 The larvae stage begins after 3 days.
 The egg takes a worm-like form which is fed solely on royal jelly initially, and then honey and pollen.
 However, there is an exception to this.
 A future queen is fed on royal jelly at all times until maturity.
 The larvae will eat constantly and will grow very fast, getting 1500 times bigger than it was within 5 days.
-The cell will then be capped using wax as the larvae forms a cocoon over itself.
+The cell will then be capped using wax as the larvae form a cocoon over itself.
 This stage will last for 6 days, though it varies for the queen, worker, and drone bees.
 For the queen it will take a shorter time, the worker a little longer, and the drone bees the longest.

 The pupae stage is the third and final stage in the honeybee development.
 The small creature hidden underneath the capping begins to develop and take the shape and form of an adult bee.
 It will begin to form its legs, wings, eyes, and small hairs that cover the body.
 The stage will take 14 days (which varies with the type of bee under formation).
 Once it is mature, it will chew its way out of the cell.
 This stage’s duration is also similar to the larvae stage.
 It is much shorter for the queen, longer for the worker bee, and the longest for the drones.